Ilaiwi/effective-javascript/PITCHME.md

 +++

-2. The second fact is that functions can refer to variables defined in outer functions even after those outer functions have returned.
+- Functions can refer to variables defined in outer functions even after those outer functions have returned.

 ```
 function sandwichMaker() {